Freddie

 I’d rush to watch Freddie Freeloader pass

-his piled bounty clicked n’clacked n’clattered
+his bulged bounty clicked n’clacked n’clattered

 he walked out of my TV then into my memory

-time-to-time he still passes in that memory
+time-to-time he still passes by in my memory

 rumbling down that misty street of long ago